 - According to a report, “Health First: An evidence-based alcohol strategy for the UK”.
 “The personal, social and economic cost of alcohol has been estimated to be up to £55bn per year for England and £7.5bn for Scotland,”

-- Research carried out by Sheffield University for the government shows a 45p minimum would reduce the consumption of alcohol by 4.3%, leading to 2,000 fewer deaths and 66,000 hospital admissions after 10 years.
+- Research carried out by Sheffield University for the government shows a 45p minimum price would reduce the consumption of alcohol by 4.3%, leading to 2,000 fewer deaths and 66,000 hospital admissions after 10 years.
 Researchers also claim the number of crimes would drop by 24,000 a year.

 From an economic perspective, we say that alcohol is a demerit good.